 |Who should be creating the underlying algorithms and cleaning the data?|

 |What happens when AI-capable computer systems make bad decisions?||What should happen when AI-capable computer systems make bad decisions?|

 |Where AI-capable computer systems are relevant for decision-making?||Where should AI-capable computer systems be relevant for decision-making?|

 |When is data being acquired?||When should data be acquired?|

 Why AI-capable computer systems should be used?

 As we can see, the human factor in AI-capable computer systems is a real threat/opportunity.
 And while we are far away from creating sentient beings that are capable of general intelligence, right now we do have AI-capable computer systems that can perform narrower tasks better than humans.
-What this means is that today and in the near future specific tasks would be given to these AI-capable computer systems rather than humans.
-Keeping this in mind, organizations and governments are trying to figure how to address this AI wave and put programs in place when certain jobs would go extinct.
+What this means is that today and in the near future, specific tasks would be given to these AI-capable computer systems rather than humans.
+Keeping this in mind, organizations and governments are trying to figure out how to address this AI wave and put programs in place when certain jobs would go extinct.